cobaltgit/versare/README.md

 ### System Requirements
 * Git is required to fetch the repository code
 * Python 3.10 and pip is required with the virtualenv module
+* PostgreSQL is recommended to connect to the database from the command line

 Install these with your system package manager